How to Get the Most Value from Your IT Department Budget

 Open-source software is usually free of charge, even for commercial applications.
 Popular applications such as the e-commerce platform Magento, the email client Thunderbird, and the content management system WordPress are all open-source, helping to bring down your IT costs.

 However, there are a few caveats to using open-source software.
 First, support and maintenance will be entirely your obligation.
 If you’re experiencing an issue with the software, you’re on your own or dependent on the assistance of contributors to the project.

 Second, cybersecurity with open-source software is a mixed bag.
 Proponents argue that making software open-source improves security by getting more eyes on the source code to search for vulnerabilities.
 However, this process is only as good as the community that supports the software.
 In addition, many open-source applications have no way of enforcing the installation of security patches, or even notifying users that a vulnerability has been discovered.

 Third, open-source software may not be the right fit for your IT infrastructure, depending on the features you require and the other applications in your environment.
-For example, the open-source productivity software OpenOffice replicates many of the features of Microsoft Office 365, but it doesn’t have a cloud version, which could make sharing and collaboration more difficult for your employees.
+For example, the open-source productivity software OpenOffice replicates many of the features of Microsoft 365 (formerly Office 365), but it doesn’t have a cloud version, which could make sharing and collaboration more difficult for your employees.

 4. Virtualization and the cloud

 IT practices like cloud computing and virtualization have numerous benefits, including possible cost savings (depending on your use case).
 Cloud resources such as storage and hardware can be provisioned on an as-needed basis, saving you the upfront capital investment.